izmalk/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/manage-service-accounts/using-spark-client-snap.md

 (how-to-manage-service-accounts-using-spark-client-snap)=
-# Using spark-client snap

-## Manage Charmed Apache Spark Service Accounts
+# Manage Charmed Apache Spark Service Accounts

 This is an introduction to the CLI interface for creating, managing and configuring Charmed Apache Spark service accounts.